jmc-96/PIN_QIM_NN_Locking/README.md

 If you find this software useful, please cite the original scientific paper.
 The citation format is provided below:

-**Iva Vasic, Jesús Muñoz-Cádiz, and Bata Vasic, “Dual-Locking Learned AI Models: A PIN-Based Sparse QIM Watermarking and Adaptive Index Permutation Approach,” ***IEEE Transactions on Artificial Intelligence***, (to appear), Vol. XX, No. X, Month 202X.
-DOI: 10.1109/TAI.2025.3636862**
+**Iva Vasic, Jesús Muñoz-Cádiz, and Bata Vasic, “Dual-Locking Learned AI Models: A PIN-Based Sparse QIM Watermarking and Adaptive Index Permutation Approach,” ***IEEE Transactions on Artificial Intelligence***, (to appear), Vol. XX, No. X, Month 202X. (https://doi.org/10.1109/TAI.2025.3636862)**

 This document currently serves as a brief and minimal tutorial whose purpose is to provide an open link to the Python software.
 It will be expanded and explained in detail soon after the paper is published.